timmywil/panzoom/docs/interfaces/_types_.panzoomobject.md

 but this method assumes the desired behavior is zooming.

 This is a convenience function that may not handle all use cases.
+Other cases should handroll solutions using the `zoom` method's focal option.

 ```js
 elem.parentElement.addEventListener('wheel', function(event) {